camunda/camunda-docs-manual/content/reference/rest/job/post-query.md

   <tr>
     <td>dueDates</td>
     <td>Only select jobs where the due date is lower or higher than the given date.
-    Due date expressions are comma-separated and are structured as follows:<br/>
+    Due date expressions are given in an array and are structured as follows:<br/>
     A valid condition value has the form <code>operator_value</code>.
     <code>operator</code> is the comparison operator to be used and <code>value</code> the date value as string.<br/>
     <br/>